stormasm/spanish/poetry/machado/caminos.md

 maternal autumn haze, delicate aromatic
 rue plants rest from their being in stone
 on this warm November afternoon,
-an afternoon pios, dark purple, and violet.
+an afternoon pious, dark purple, and violet.

 The wind has shaken the musty elms along the highway,
 raising pink whirlwinds